gidiesse/circadian_genes_bayesian/README.md

 ---

 With MCMC_C_version, you can run the code directly in C++ using synthetic data.
 Please note that in lines 408 to 413, you need to specify the path where you want to save your matrix for post-processing.
+Moreover in lines 53 to 55, you can choose the number of iterations, burn-in and thinning.
 The following line is an example for Windows users.
 ```
 "C:\Users\NomeUtente\Documenti\file.csv"
 ```